DMSO is a Miraculous Therapy for Chronic Pain and Musculoskeletal Injuries

 Skin Flaps and Grafts

 Surgically created skin flaps are at an increased risk of dying due to poor blood perfusion.
-Numerous studies (e.g., this one, this one, this one, and this one) have shown DMSO protects vulnerable skin flaps (including in a rat model of smokers), which makes it a shame its not used in fields that could greatly benefit from this innovation (e.g., plastic surgery).
+Numerous studies (e.g., this one, this one, this one, this one, this one, this one, this one, this one, this one, and this one) have shown DMSO protects vulnerable skin flaps (including in a rat model of smokers), which makes it a shame its not used in fields that could greatly benefit from this innovation (e.g., plastic surgery).

 Likewise, skin grafts, even from the same person, often fail.
 Fortunately, DMSO happens to address the common causes of skin graft failures.
 To illustrate, a Ukrainian plastic surgeon documented that in over 500 transplants that dressings moistened with 30% DMSO solution for 3-5 days enabled grafts to take and survive in badly burned patients and victims of elephantiasis (e.g., there was no skin necrosis, no inflammatory changes, no keloids, and no hypertrophic scars).
 Similarly, a study of 120 rabbits demonstrated the DMSO significantly improved the viability of a skin or cartilage graft.